svenskan/folket/README.md

 ## Installation

 1. [Download][download] an archive with the latest version of the dictionary.
-2. Unzip the archive and install MacFolket.pkg found in the archive.
+2. Unzip the archive and copy `Swedish-English.dictionary` to `~/Library/Dictionaries`.
 3. Open the Dictionary application and activate the Swedish–English dictionary in the settings.